“He said to him, ‘If they do not listen to Moses and the Prophets, they will not be convinced even if someone rises from the dead.’”

 Some people even choose to rely on the fairy tale of “Mother Nature” as an actual deity.
 We simply cannot get away from looking up at the sky and wondering where everything came from.
 God made us this way on purpose.
 Thoughts about our origin and eternity is what sets us apart from all of God’s other creations.
 “Where did I come from?”
 “Where will I go when I die?”
 These are thoughts an everlasting being thinks.
 You are an everlasting spirit who has a body.

-Creating an idol is usually an involuntary effort–unnoticed, until we’ve taken it too far.
-Generating an idol doesn’t mean we are believing in that person, place, thing, or activity as our Creator, but we are still trying to fill the void in our spirits with something or someone other than God.
+Being distracted is usually an involuntary effort–unnoticed, until we’ve taken it too far.
+Our bewilderment doesn’t mean we’re believing in that person, place, thing, or activity as our Creator, but we’re still trying to fill a void with something or someone other than God.
 Friend, we were created to place Jesus in this position!
 That is, if we want to unlock our destinies for being alive!

 In Him all things hold together!
 Only a spiritual relationship with Jesus can hold your life together just right!
 This is so simple!
 It’s so simple, it’s almost too difficult to believe.
 But make no mistake, people who refuse to believe in Christ’s deity, yet claim to believe in nothing at all, they will fight tooth and nail to prove they believe in nothing at all.
 That fight is called belief!
 That fight is their faith!
 We can’t stop believing in something just like we can’t stop our lungs from pumping oxygen in and out of our bodies!
 No matter how hard we try, we believe!
 We can’t stop it!